webix-hub/docs/data/api/datastore_getindexbyid.md

 	desktop/data_object.md
 @template:	api_method
 @defined:	DataStore
+@descr:

+if id is not found then method returns -1

-@descr: With tree-like structures, use the [getBranchIndex](api/link/ui.tree_getbranchindex.md) method.
+With tree-like structures, use the [getBranchIndex](api/link/ui.tree_getbranchindex.md) method.